Tosba Espadin has a light nose with a long-lasting citrus and fruitiness on the tongue. It’s good to enjoy neat, and also makes a great cocktail.

 Note: Originally the Espadin was released at 42%.
 Later, Edgar and the team decided that it tasted much better at “still proof” and has released all batches since at a higher alcohol percentage.

 Mezcal Tosba is a microbusiness founded by two cousins from San Cristóbal Lachirioag, Oaxaca, Mexico.
-As migrants living in Silicon Valley, California in 1999, they were inspired and influenced by the entrepreneurialism that surrounded them.
+While living in Silicon Valley, California in 1999, they were inspired and influenced by the entrepreneurialism that surrounded them.
 Concerned by the increasing migration from their home region of Cajonos-Villa Alta in the Sierra Juárez mountains, they decided to form a business that would rescue the disappearing mezcal production and bring economic opportunity to the area.
 Mezcal Tosba is created by using traditional, and what is now called sustainable, agricultural methods of harvesting and distillation passed down by generations of farmers and mezcaleros from the region of Cajonos-Villa Alta of the Sierra Juárez in the state of Oaxaca, Mexico.

 - Mezcal Tosba: A Visit to San Cristóbal Lachirioag on Mezcal Reviews